shauryauppal/PyWhatsapp/README.md

 #### Shaurya Uppal
 shauryauppal00111@gmail.com

-Feel free to mail me for any queries.
+Feel free to mail me for any queries (After you have tried finding your solution).

 #### If this helped you in any way gift me a cup of coffee :coffee:
 [![paypal](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UXSREFS2VFSWU)